 Check for microbeads that have snuck into your bathroom without you and your family knowing it.
 Take a scrub or shower gel with microbeads that you find in your bathroom.
 Mix two tablespoons of this in a glass of water and stir it well.
 Pour the water through a black T-shirt, filtering the microbeads out.
 Feel the microbeads, and as a family make a conscious choice to avoid this hidden type of plastic pollution.
 You can also search for microbead-free products on www.beatthemicrobead.org.

 These activities provide both adults and children an opportunity to learn about the impact of plastics on our environment and inspire them to make an eco-friendly choice.

-The author is a key member of the WasteLess team and the lead in content development for the kNOw PLASTICS educational programme.
-She has been an active part of the in-depth research, game development, user testing and feedback integration for the past 28 months.
-WasteLess is based in Auroville and focuses on educating the next generation so they have the tools, skills and knowledge to address humanities most dirty problem - waste!
+The author is a key member of the ‘WasteLess’ team and the lead in content development for the Know Plastics educational programme.
+‘WasteLess’ is based in Auroville and focuses on educating the next generation so they have the tools, skills and knowledge to address humanity’s dirtiest problem - waste!

 Did you know that disposable plastic bags take a second to make but last for a thousand years?
 On...

 Maya Martens • 10 min read

 With the festival season approaching, many of us are in a quandary.
 We are wondering how to celeb...

 How To Plan A Trip To Komodo Island With Y...

 A visit to Komodo is a memory that would stay with you forever.
 Apart from watching the Komodo dr...